top of page

 • Next Gen has a company wide Joint Health & Safety Committee that meets both in and off season.
 This allows for meaningful worker participation and transparency.

-• We have a Bullying, Harassment & Violence Advisory Committee.
-This committee intends to provide deliberate, support and follow up with issues that can arrise during seasons between people and groups.
-This committee includes folks both in leadership at Next Gen, people with backgrounds in counseling and social work and an external Human Resource Professional.
+• We have a Respectful Conduct Advisory Committee.
+This committee intends to provide deliberate, support and follow up with issues that can arise during seasons between people and groups.

 RESPECT & WELLNESS